Daniel-Heo/realtrans/README.md

 - Run python ( If it runs normally, exit by entering exit() )

 #### 2. run realtrans install batch file in the RealTrans folder ( install python package )
+( Caution: It is recommended to place the RealTrans folder in the simple format of C:\realtrans\.
+If the path is complex, contains spaces, or contains non-English characters, it may not run sometimes. )

 > Run install.bat
 * Method 1: Open Windows File Explorer, go to the realtrans folder, and click on the install.bat file to run it.